crisnoel12/crisnoel12/README.md

 # Cris N. Cancino

-Software Engineer based in the Philippines, specializing in Frontend Development.
+Web Developer based in the Philippines, specializing in Frontend Development.

 Worked with clients such as NASA 👨‍🚀, PG&E ⛽&⚡, Japan's Nuclear Regulatory Authority ☢️.